ClementBenezech/webpackExperiments/README.md

 It has been thoroughly commented so you understand each option and what it does.

 This should help you understand what webpack does and how we can configure it.

+Then

+# Execute wepback

+Just type npx webpack or yarn webpack

+# Check the generated files (The build) in the DIST folder (Only appears if you execute webpack)

+You can see how each file is bundled according to the rules defined in webpack.config.js

+# Try changing stuff, execute webpack again and see how the build is modified !